estebanlm/worklog/README.md

 # WorkLog

 This is a microblog app.
-Forget it about twitter, facebook, g+...
-Forget it about going social at all!
+Forget about twitter, facebook, g+...
+Forget about going social at all!

 **WorkLog** will allow you to keep a log of your work process, with some features I found very usefull: